ellioseven/ellioseven.github.io/index.md

 ---
 # About Me

 My name is Elliot.
-I make websites.
-I architect and develop websites Drupal.
+I'm a Drupal developer.
 Currently obsessed with DevOps and studying computer science.

 Want to send me electronic mail?
 [Now you can](mailto:elliot.mitchum@ellioseven.com).